shouryavpoddar/Drag-and-Drop-Workflow-Builder/README.md

 pnpm run dev

-The application will be available at http://localhost:3000.
+Open your browser and visit http://localhost:3000 to start building!

 Building for Production

-To build the application for production, run:
+To optimize and prepare the application for production:

 pnpm run build

-This will compile the app into the dist folder, optimized for production use.
+The production build will be available in the dist folder.

 Deployment with Docker
 	1. Build the Docker Image: